How much deposit do I need for a house?

 Step 4: Decide how you'll save

-Once you’ve decided roughly how much you intend to save towards a deposit, you should consider putting it in a savings account.
+Once you’ve decided how much you plan to save for a deposit, you should think about putting it in a savings account.

-Set up a direct debit transfer or standing order to move a certain amount of money into your ISA or savings account every payday.
-This way you won’t be tempted to spend the money you should be saving.
+Set up a direct debit or standing order to put some money into your ISA or savings account every payday.
+This will make it less likely that you'll spend the money you should be saving.

 Step 5: Start saving